-Please check all outputs from wrf.exe: wrfout files and information log (note that the model can be made more verbose by setting debug_level = 200 in namelist.input).
+Please check all outputs from wrf.exe: information log and wrfout\ files.
 It is usually possible to find hints about the problem(s) which make the model become unstable or crash.
 Sometimes it is just one file that is missing.
 If cfl warnings are reported in information log, it is probably a good idea to lower the timestep, but this will not fix the problem all the time especially if there are wrong settings and subsequent physical inconsistencies.
-If everything looks fine in the information log, try to lower history_interval to 1 in namelist.input so that much frequent outputs can be obtained in the wrfout files and the problem can be further diagnosed through analyzing simulated meteorological fields.
+If everything looks fine in the information log, try to lower history\interval to 1 in namelist.input so that much frequent outputs can be obtained in the wrfout\ files and the problem can be further diagnosed through analyzing simulated meteorological fields.